Book Studies Concentration

 BKX 300 Seminar: Senior Capstone (2 Credits)

 The culminating experience for the book studies concentration is an independent research project that synthesizes the student’s academic and practical experiences.
 The student’s concentration adviser may or may not serve as the sponsor for the project; topics for this capstone project are decided in concert with the student’s adviser and vetted by the concentration’s director.
 The seminar meets to discuss methodology and progress on the independent projects and to discuss general readings in book studies theory and praxis.
 S/U only.
+Restrictions: Seniors only; Book studies concentrators only.
 Enrollment limited to 12.
-Book studies concentrators and seniors only.
 Instructor permission required.

 Fall, Spring, Annually